 Multi-channel marketing is the blending of different distribution and promotional channels.
 Distribution channels range from a store to a website or a mobile app.
 Multi-channel marketing is about choice.
 The objective is to make it easy for a consumer to buy from wherever they want to because the experience should be cohesive and seamless.

 Having historical data provides a vital insight into allocating resources successfully.
 Identifying the best channels concerning performance means that you can increase investment in that channel.
 The more the channels are integrated, the more influential they become.
 Being able to measure the amount of engagement and ultimately revenue, means you are analysing your entire network to decide on any further action.

 An integrated customer experience

-The strategy implemented on the website should be the same in social media and the email marketing planning.
+The strategy implemented on the website should be the same in social media and email marketing planning.
 The goal is to have an integrated customer experience, a consistent message across channels, and to allow the consumer and brand to interact comfortably and by whichever platform the consumer chooses.
-The objective is the same, and it should be reachable in any channel.
+The objective is the same, and it should be reachable on any channel.

 Understanding your results

 Providing a plethora of consumer data is not equivalent to forming a view of the consumer; therefore it is equally as important, if not more so, to be able to analyse data correctly.
 It is also not just a matter of which channel drives the most traffic.
 The information is only meaningful when interpreted within the context of strategic goals and key performance indicators.
 If a campaign generates more purchases than traffic, it could be considered successful, but at the same time, it will be an indicator for some other insights such as size audience or issues with the ad placements.